v-rajagt/IntuneDocs/intune/enrollment/ios-user-enrollment-supported-actions.md

 ## Password settings

 On User Enrollment devices, the Require password setting is the only supported option.
-If configured, the only restriction enforced is to require a 6-digit complex numeric PIN.
+If any of the password policy settings are configured in any way, then two restrictions are automatically enforced.
+The device will be required to have a 6 digit non-simple (complex) pin.

 For example, you configure the Password expiration setting, and push this policy to User Enrollment devices.
 On such devices, the expiration is ignored and the password must be 6-digit, complex number.